phoenixframework/phoenix/C_routing.md

 Phoenix provides a great tool for investigating routes in an application, the mix task `phoenix.routes`.

 Let's see how this works.
 Go to the root of a newly-generated Phoenix application and run `$ mix phoenix.routes`.
-(If you haven't already done so, you'll need to run `$ mix do deps.get, compile` before running the routes task.)
-You should see something like the following, generated from the only route we currently have.
+(If you haven't already done so, you'll need to run `$ mix do deps.get, compile` before running the `routes` task.)
+You should see something like the following, generated from the only route we currently have:

 ```console
 $ mix phoenix.routes